dpopkov/sprng/sh4b/README.md

 * Add a Service Layer - define Service with @Service annotation.
 * Create form and processing for Adding Customer to service and DAO.
 * Add sorting in list of customers.
+* Create a link and processing for Updating Customer.

 ### 10 - [hb-06-many-to-many](hb06manytomany)